Update: this action, now closed, ran in April 2015.

 final agreement with Iran.

-14. In its current form, the bill includes a number of poison pill provisions that will undermine
+on April 14.
+In its current form, the bill includes a number of poison pill provisions that will

-diplomacy and likely kill a deal.
-These include provisions to delay implementation of a deal,
+undermine diplomacy and likely kill a deal.
+These include provisions to delay implementation of a

-legislate a congressional veto of a deal, strip the president of existing waiver authorities, and impose
+deal, legislate a congressional veto of a deal, strip the president of existing waiver authorities, and

 - Both bills are entirely unnecessary.
 Passage of either bill risks undermining the ongoing diplomacy with